The choker is in-your complete guide to everything choker

 The top tip that’s always best to follow is to keep your earrings on the smaller side when you wear a choker.
 As your neck is an extension of your face, really large earrings are likely to touch a choker necklace.

-This is not to say that you can’t wear multiple earrings or something with high impact but large statement earrings may detract from the choker and frame your face in quite a boxy way.
+This isn’t to say that you can’t wear multiple earrings or something with high impact but large statement earrings may detract from the choker and frame your face in quite a boxy way.
 So when choosing earrings to go with your choker, make sure it isn’t overkilled!

 Dangling Small Coins Choker Necklace

-Minimalist Dangling Small Coins Choker by Ohana Jewels Shop.
+Minimalist Dangling Small Coins Choker.
 See it here.

 Another thing to consider when properly styling a choker necklace is the neckline you’re going to wear with it.
 A crew neckline in a matching color is a discreet way to pair your choker with your outfit.